 WHAT THEY EAT: Similar to bonefish, permit feed on crabs, shrimp, sea urchins, shellfish and rarely smaller fish.
 They will root the sandy bottom looking for crustaceans or cruise the shallow flats looking for crabs.
 Guides and anglers should look for ‘tailing’ fish, permit with their tails sticking out of the water as their heads are down feeding.
 This is one of the tell-tale signs that they are busy eating and it’s time to get a fly in front of them.

-WHERE TO FIND THEM: Permit are found in warm, shallow water throughout the eastern Atlantic but are most populous here in the Caribbean from Florida to Belize.
+WHERE TO FIND THEM: Permit are found in warm, shallow water throughout the western Atlantic but are most populous from Florida to Central America.
+Belize is home to some of the best permit fishing in the world thanks to miles and miles of shallow saltwater flats.
 They are often spotted tailing on sandy bottoms, grassy bottoms or the flats in water less than two feet deep.
 They can also be found in schools in deeper water around structure like reefs and wrecks.